It’s “What have you been watching?”, your chance to recommend anything you’ve been watching this week

 1×12 – Vaulting Ambitions

 As we head towards the finale, more twists and turns are being spooled out, often more rapidly than they should be for the plot to make sense.
-Quite a good reveal this episode, but the story as a whole is sabotaged by the fact that (spoiler alert) Empress Michelle Yeoh of the racist, fear-driven parallel earth is a big softie and Burnham is willing to give her top Federation secrets that could enable her to travel to their universe and start a war.
+Quite a good reveal this episode, but the story as a whole is sabotaged by the fact that (spoiler alert) (spoiler alert) Empress Michelle Yeoh of the racist, fear-driven parallel earth is a big softie and Burnham is willing to give her top Federation secrets that could enable her to travel to their universe and start a war.
 But reasonably exciting nevertheless.

 Episode reviews: 1-2